Finding an objective path

 About Ray Norman

-Ray is both a voice actor and sound designer, with over 2 decades as an independent producer specializing in audio branding.
+Ray Norman is a voice actor and sound designer with over 3 decades as an independent producer specializing in audio branding.